gpsaggese/umd_data605/tutorials/tutorial_postgres/tutorial_postgres.md

   ```

 - Note that you need to initialize the DB with some content to run the notebooks
-  (see below)
+  (following the instructions below in "Creating example database" section)
+  otherwise you are going to get an error

 - The notebook connects to your local PostgreSQL instance and serves as an
   alternative mechanism to run queries

 - We can now run SQL commands using `magic` commands, which is an extensibility
-  mechanism provided by Jupyter.
+  mechanism provided by Jupyter notebook
   - `%sql` is for single-line SQL commands
   - `%%sql` allows us to do multi-line SQL commands